markfinger/python-webpack/README.md

 you to generate a config object which reflects the state of your python system.

 A typical use-case is injecting loaders that enable hot module replacement.
-For example, if you always want to use the babel loader, but you only want `react-hot-loader` when the HMR is available:
+For example, if you always want to use the `babel-loader`, but you only want `react-hot-loader` when hot module replacement is available:

 ```javascript
 module.exports = function(opts) {